data-psl/data-psl.github.io/intensive-week.md

 - [Digital Humanities Meet Artificial Intelligence (week of the 28th of March)](../intensive-week-dhai-2022)
 - [Computer Vision and Time Series for Physics and Engineering (week of the 28th of March)](../intensive-week-cvforphy-2022)
-- [Machine Learning and Statistical Physics] (../intensive-week-ml-phystat)(week of the 11th of April)
+- [Machine Learning and Statistical Physics](../intensive-week-ml-phystat)(week of the 11th of April)
 - [Machine Learning in Genomics (week of the 4th of April)](../intensive-week-genomics-2022)
 - Machine Learning for Economics and Finance (in June)